Mark W. Williams

 Mark W. Williams (May 31, 1925 – October 25, 2013) was a United States infantryman who fought in Belgium and Holland.
 He was wounded twice and spent time in London hospitals.
 In the occupation forces, he played football in a number of Germany's stadia.
 After a successful business career, he reentered sports to be an American football coach at the college level, and was later an associate professor of Business Administration at Carroll University.

 Williams played college football at Hobart College in Geneva, New York.
 He also was able to complete two separate tryouts for the upstart "old" Baltimore Colts but did not make the professional team.
 He coached kids' football teams in Glen Ellyn, Illinois and eventually became a defensive line coach for the Joliet Chargers.
-Williams graduated from Hobart in 1949 and then went on to study sociology at New York University until 1951 and later completed a Masters of Business Administration from the University of Wisconsin–Madison.
+Williams graduated from Hobart in 1949 and then went on to study sociology at New York University until 1951 and later completed a Masters of Business Administration from the University of Wisconsin–Milwaukee.